jfreitasunb/dot/rivendel/stow_configs/extensions/.local/share/gnome-shell/extensions/space-bar@luchrioh/README.md

 # Space Bar

-GNOME Shell extension that replaces the top-panel workspace indicator with an i3-like workspaces bar.
+GNOME Shell extension that replaces the 'Activities' button with an i3-like workspaces bar.

 On GNOME Extensions: https://extensions.gnome.org/extension/5090/space-bar/